 There are cats looking at Professor Mortimer.
 They resemble an image that Schuiten made for Demain le palais de justice: it shows a staircase of the Brussels Palace of Justice which also looks submerged.
 They are also cats on the stairs.

 Centaur Club published in their forum 48) late 2016 some images of a portfolio by François Schuiten.
 For the occasion of the publication of the Blake and Mortimer album Schuiten worked together with Gilles Ziller of “International Archives”.
 They made a portfolio of 5 screen prints, numbered and signed, put together in a velvet cardboard.
 The box dimensions are 570 x 770 mm.
 The prints are limited to 40-77 copies.
 The portfolio has not been for sale.

 and reuses an image that François Schuiten has made before for the La Marque Jaune portfolio by Archives internationales.

-The two other images are situated in the Palais de Justice de Bruxelles.
+The two other images are situated in front of the Palais de Justice de Bruxelles.